-Before you can sign up for a class, you have to meet the college’s admission requirements and apply and be accepted for admission into the college.
-You also have to meet any placement-test requirements or prerequisites for the class you want to take.
-If your educational intent is simply to take a class as a non-degree seeking student, orientation is not a required enrollment step.
+Before you can register for a class, you have to meet the college’s admission requirements and apply and be accepted for admission into the college.
+You also have to meet any placement test requirements or prerequisites for the class you want to take.

 You will not be eligible to receive state or federal financial aid if you are not enrolled in a degree, diploma or certificate program at MCTC.

 - Pay the $20 nonrefundable application fee.
 Please pay with your credit or debit card online at the end of the online application so your application process will not be delayed.
 You can also give a check to Business Services by mail or in person.
 Do not send cash.

 - Take the college placement tests if the course has required testing level.
 If you have attended college previously or have taken Accuplacer tests at other institutions, you may request a testing exemption.